 We have been associated with a number of smallholder farmers through our supplier partners, training them on good agricultural practices like drip irrigation, nutrient management, pest and disease management to improve their livelihood.
 A total of 10,000 smallholder gherkin farmers in southern India have benefitted from Unilever’s innovative Responsible Farming Programme.
 The aim is to increase productivity, develop best practices and improve livelihoods.

 Smallholder farmers growing tomatoes for HUL have also benefitted from similar training initiatives.
 Till date, we have reached out to over 8,000 smallholder farmers who grew tomatoes on more than 11,000 acres of land.

 Improve incomes of small-scale retailers

 In most cases, each vendor can make INR 7,000-8,000 a month.
-Some of our vendors have now become distributors themselves, earning upwards of INR 1,00,000 per month.
+Some of our vendors have now become distributors themselves, managing INR 2-10 crore in the ice cream business and earning upwards of INR 1,00,000 per month.